Todd Jordan

-Todd Jordan (born June 18, 1970) is the mayor of Tupelo, Mississippi.
-He is a former Canadian football punter who played one season with the San Antonio Texans of the Canadian Football League.
+Todd Jordan (born June 18, 1970) is an American politician and former football player who is currently the mayor of Tupelo, Mississippi.
+He was a punter for one season with the San Antonio Texans of the Canadian Football League.
 He played college football at Mississippi State University.
-He was also a member of the Las Vegas Posse.

 Football career

 College career

 Jordan played for the Mississippi State Bulldogs as a quarterback and punter from 1989 to 1993.
 He recorded 2,741 yards and fourteen touchdowns while completing 205 of 440 passes during his college career.
 He also accumulated 4,793 punting yards on 112 punts.

-College Statistics
+College statistics

 Professional career

 Jordan was on the Las Vegas Posse's practice roster in 1994 and became a free agent when the team folded.
 He played in eighteen games for the San Antonio Texans as the team's punter during the 1995 season.
 He recorded 4,459 punting yards on 107 punts.